CSCI 2824: Lecture 4In this lecture, we will cover the following topic:

 Application Mention SQL in databases.
 Here is what a query looks like (syntax may be a little off).
 SQL Query

-ExampleWrite down the negation of the following formulae: Q1: .
-A: .
-Q2: .
-A: .
-QuantifiersThe power of predicates arise from our ability to quantify.
+ExampleWrite down the negation of the following formulae: Q1: A: Q2: A: QuantifiersThe power of predicates arise from our ability to quantify.
 Let us illustrate quantification with an example.
-How do we express the statement: For all natural numbers , is divisible by OR is divisible by ?
-If we forget the for all in the first place, we can write This is a formula involving a predicate that allows us to plug-in values for .
-But the original statement was meant to hold for all possible values of .
-We use the universal or forall quantifier to say:
+How do we express the statement: For all natural numbers If we forget the for all in the first place, we can write This is a formula involving a predicate that allows us to plug-in values for We use the universal or forall quantifier to say:

 The other quantifier used is the existential or the exists quantifier.
-As an example, we wish to say: There is a number that is even and prime.
-The symbol stands for exists.
-Notice that it is an inverted .
-Quantified FormulaWhenever there is a quantifier in front of a formula, it is called a quantified formula.
-As an example consider the formula: In this formula the variable is called a bound or a quantified variable.
-The variable y is called a free variable.
-We usually write formulas as to denote that is a free variable in the formula.
-For example, which of the following are true for the formula above:
+As an example, we wish to say: There is a number The symbol Quantified FormulaWhenever there is a quantifier in front of a formula, it is called a quantified formula.
+As an example consider the formula: In this formula the variable We usually write formulas as For example, which of the following are true for the formula above: